AN: Revamped version of this chapter posted on 12/9/15

 Detective Williams took a deep breath and Harry could see him visibly trying to calm himself down.
 "Neither am I."

-Harry rolled his eyes and lay down on the ground, his tail twitching behind him in amusement as he watched the two men posturing before him.
+Harry rolled his eyes and lay down on the ground, his little stub of a tail twitching behind him in amusement as he watched the two men posturing before him.
 He had gotten used to seeing these Alpha Male pissing contests since joining the Auror Department and the Queen's Royal Task Force.
 This was nothing new, although the underlying sexual tension he could feel in the air was.
 Smirking to himself Harry wondered if either man was aware that their initial attraction to the other was reciprocated.